Key Takeaways

 That said, you must ensure that the total deposit doesn’t exceed the state’s limit of 1.5X.
 And you must not go around this rule by giving them other names, such as “damage deposits” or “pet deposit.”

-You can, however, charge the tenant a recurring pet rent if you so wish.
+You can, however, charge the tenant a recurring pet rent if you so wish, just make sure to include the pet rent in your lease agreements.

-Please keep in mind that you must exempt tenants with service or emotional support animals.
+Please keep in mind that you must exempt tenants with service or emotional support animals from the pet rent.
 Why?
-Disabled tenants are protected under the NJ Fair Housing Laws for the right to keep companion animals.
+Disabled tenants are protected under the NJ Fair Housing Laws for the right to keep companion animals, and they cannot be charged pet rent.

 For more information on New Jersey Fair Housing Laws, read our ultimate guide for landlords.